 AIC PCIe | 2 – 6 W | 4 – 8 W | 8 – 20 W |

-Gen 5.0 SSDs like Seagate Firecuda 540, Aorus Gen 5 10000, and Crucial T700 Pro can consume more than 10 Watts during read/write operations.
+Gen 5.0 SSDs, such as the Seagate Firecuda 540, Aorus Gen 5 10000, and Crucial T700 Pro, can consume more than 10 Watts during read/write operations.
 In ideal environments, power consumption is directly proportional to the performance of SSDs.

-According to this study published in 2021, SSDs can consume significant power even during idle periods.
+According to a 2021 study, SSDs can consume significant power even during periods of inactivity.
 Therefore, it is recommended that any available power management features or settings be enabled to transition the SSD to lower power modes when not in active use.
 Power saving modes and DevSleep are examples.

 NVMe SSD Power Consumption

-The power consumption of NVMe SSDs depends on various factors like the interface, speed, workload, etc. However, there are typical numbers (maximum and minimum) under which all the NVMe SSDs fall.
+The power consumption of NVMe SSDs depends on various factors, including the interface, speed, and workload.
+However, there are typical numbers (maximum and minimum) that all NVMe SSDs fall within.
 Let’s have a look.

 Category | Idle Power | Active Power (Read/Write) | Peak Power |